hashicorp/nomad/website/source/docs/internals/plugins/task-drivers.html.md

     // environment?
 	Exec:        true,
     // What filesystem isolation is supported by the driver.
 Options include
-    // FSIsolationImage, FSIsolationChroot and FSIsolationNone
+    // FSIsolationImage, FSIsolationChroot, and FSIsolationNone
 	FSIsolation: FSIsolationImage,
 }
 ```